ics-414-lychee/cpg-server/README.md

 ## API
 Responsible for verifying users.
 Takes in the raw data from the client (activities and their dependencies), executes the top-sort on the backend, retrieves the data in json format, parses through the data and stores the finalized results in the database and returns the JSON to the client.

+## Installation
+### Requirements:
+- PHP 5.6.x or newer
+- MS SQL Server (install PHP drivers for your version of SQL Server and PHP version)

+### Instructions
+#### SQL Server
+- Create a Database "LycheeActivityOnNode414", execute script.sql or the individual table and proc x.sql files
+- Make a new SQL Server Agent Job
+- Have the following configurations:
+⋅⋅⋅ Schedule: Daily, Occurs every 30 minutes, no end date ⋅⋅⋅ Steps: exec MaintenanceAuthentication_proc on LycheeActivityOnNode414 database --
+#### PHP Web Server
+- Put all php files in your web server and configure $serverName, and database information to match your database configuration.
+Include password in $connInfo if password is set.